Preparing for Shlichut-שליחות: An Overview of the Rabbinical Program at JTS

 At The Jewish Theological Seminary, a powerful partnership of faculty and devoted mentors in the field prepares rabbis comprehensively for lives of sacred service.
 The JTS culture is one of rigorous study, devotion through learning, prayer and observance, spiritual growth, and a vital and nurturing community.

 Our program is structured in two stages.
 Stage I, Beit Midrash, provides rabbinical students with the strongest possible foundation in the core of biblical and rabbinic literature, built upon the fundamentals of Hebrew language.
 Diagnostic exams taken during the application and enrollment process measure skill levels (1 and 2) in these disciplines and place students in the program.
 They indicate where one needs intensive focus in particular content or skills, and where one is ready to advance more quickly.
 Beit Midrash also includes essential work in finding one's rabbinic voice, deepening one's prayer life, and developing professional skills.
-Beit Midrash takes two or three years of full-time study, depending on the initial skill level of students in Hebrew, Bible, and Talmud.
+Beit Midrash generally requires two years of study, one in New York and one in Israel.
+Students entering with intermediate levels of Hebrew and Talmud may be required to devote the summers prior and following year one to strengthen these core areas of study.
+Our summer Nishma program in New York and Jump Start program in Jerusalem are designed to provide such reinforcement to our academic program during the year.

 Stage II is called Iyyun, and includes MA study, field work, and advanced Judaica.
 It takes three years of full-time study.
 Students who have already earned an MA or PhD in Jewish studies may request a waiver for the MA, and thus shorten the Iyyun stage to two years.
 Others may prefer to switch to part-time status and extend the Iyyun stage to four or more years.
 The default time to attain ordination with the MA at JTS is thus five (5) years, with several variables that can shorten or extend the course of study.

-We are pleased to announce that, beginning in 2014, a thoroughly redesigned program will give students distinctive experiences in Hebrew ulpan, customized yeshiva learning, and university studies.
+We are pleased to announce that, beginning in 2014, a thoroughly redesigned program is giving students distinctive experiences in Hebrew ulpan, customized yeshiva learning, and university studies.
 An experiential program and internship together ensure that our students get out of the classroom and explore Israeli communities well beyond Jerusalem.
 Our program takes care to make that "Israel Experience" authentic and relevant.

 Where Stage I, Beit Midrash, integrates study and experience, and acculturates as much as it teaches, Stage II, Iyyun, opens the JTS experience in a more student-directed way.
 Each student selects an area of Judaica in which to pursue a master's degree.
 At the same time that students specialize academically, they undertake diverse, mentored internships that provide critical experience and real-life context for their classroom studies.
 Among the required fields of work for internship training is a unit of Clinical Pastoral Education, which consistently ranks high as a synthesizing experience.